BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **Less is more to avoid distractions**

+I had one of those episodes that seem to be quite common to a lot of people last night.
+I woke at two in the morning and could not get back to sleep.
+Had my phone been handy, I would quite likely have spent that time scrolling through social media or watching videos.

+But my phone wasn’t handy.
+My pencil the paper on the other hand, we’re very handy.
+So I started just jotting down some notes and doing some doodles.
+I’d read an account of the comet I 3/Atlas earlier in the day.(I am a chemist.)
+I was intrigued by an aspect of the chemistry and spent a good half hour trying to work out how it all worked.
+I think I fell asleep in about an hour and a half, but I really enjoyed looking at my doodles this morning and recreating my thought process.

+I don’t think I am ever going to become an astronomer but even though I enjoyed the process of thinking about stuff completely divorced from my day-to-day life.
+The whole incident was without any real consequence, with the exception that I think I will be more motivated to leave my phone out of reach at bedtime than before.

 #### **My latest strategy for beating YouTube fails**

 The theory was that If instead of watching YouTube videos I bookmarked the ones that looked worthwhile rather than watching them straight away.
 That way I can schedule dedicated time to video watching, with a pencil and paper handy to take notes, whilst still having the fun of popping onto YouTube for a few minutes between Tasks.